 In our North American Workforce survey, we found that 60 percent of employees reported that they don’t receive any on-the-spot feedback, and 53 percent stated that they don’t feel recognized for their achievements at all.
 It's no surprise then that a full 41 percent indicated that they're unhappy with the frequency of the feedback and recognition they do receive.

 These numbers tell us that management will be challenged to place greater emphasis on providing employees with frequent, high-quality feedback in an effort to increase levels of engagement.

 3. Attracting top talent

 The job market has shifted dramatically over the past five years, going from employer-centric to almost entirely candidate-centric.
-Attracting top talent will be a significant challenge in 2016, as companies struggle to retain current employees, as well as fill any vacancies quickly.
+Attracting top talent will be a significant challenge as companies struggle to retain current employees, as well as fill any vacancies quickly.

 Forward-thinking organizations are preparing for an applicant desert now by building their talent brand.
 This approach — ensuring that the company has a reputation in the marketplace as an employer of choice — relies primarily on a comprehensive talent management process that translates well to word-of-mouth referrals, company profiles and employee reviews on job boards.

 As the employment market changes, organizations must adjust talent management strategies to meet and exceed employee expectations.
 Those that fall short find themselves with a disengaged workforce, which quickly cripples their ability to remain competitive.

 The list of talent management challenges for HR goes beyond just our list of three.
 If you want to start minimizing the amount of talent management challenges your HR team is facing, look for impactful ways to improve your culture, gather feedback, and attract top candidates.

 Did you know recognition can improve both culture and employer brand?
 In fact, organizations that rate their culture of recognition highly are: